 - Avoid building near steep slopes, close to mountain edges, near drainage ways or along natural erosion valleys.

-- Plant ground cover on slopes, build retaining walls, channels or deflection walls to protect your property.
+- Plant ground cover on slopes and build retaining walls, channels or deflection walls to protect your property.

 - Create an emergency plan for your family or business that is consistent with emergency response and evacuation plans in your area.

 - Secure the right insurance.
-In some areas, landslides may be covered by the National Flood Insurance Program (NFIP).
+In some areas, you may be eligible for assistance through the Disaster Financial Assistance Arrangements (DFAA).

 During a Landslide